More United

-More United is a cross-party political movement in the United Kingdom.
-It describes itself as a "tech-driven political startup" that supports candidates regardless of party affiliation.
-The movement advocates public service investment, democratic reform, a green economy, tolerant society, and co-operation with the EU.
+More United was a cross-party political movement in the United Kingdom.
+It described itself as a "tech-driven political startup" that supported candidates regardless of party affiliation.
+The movement advocated for public service investment, democratic reform, a green economy, tolerant society, and co-operation with the EU.

-More United takes its name from the maiden speech delivered by Jo Cox, a British MP who was murdered in June 2016.
+More United took its name from the maiden speech delivered by Jo Cox, a British MP who was murdered in June 2016.

 Values

-The movement says it will support any candidate from any party who backs its values and pledges to advance them in Parliament:
+The movement said it would support any candidate from any party who backed its values and pledged to advance them in Parliament: